cazacov/HoloControl/README.md

 - Arduno translates key press events in HID codes and sends them to EZ-Key board over serial interface.
 - Bluefruit EZ-Key board appears like an external keyboard in the list of available Bluetooth devices on the HoloLens.
 - Standard Bluetooth pairing, no PIN required.
 If something goes wrong there is Pair button on the EZ-Key board to restart the connection.
-- For Unity scripts the HoloControler looks like normal key press events comming from a keyboard.
+- For Unity scripts the HoloControler looks like normal key press events coming from a keyboard.

 First prototype